haft Documentation

 you get it wrong — migrating a database, picking an auth architecture, designing a public API,

-restructuring a service boundary — you type /q-reason and describe the problem.
+restructuring a service boundary — you type /h-reason and describe the problem.
 The agent:

-- Frames the problem (what's broken, what are the constraints, how do we know it's solved)
+- Understands the problem (what's broken, what are the constraints, how do we know it's solved)

-- Generates genuinely different variants (not three versions of the same idea)
+- Explores genuinely different alternatives (not three versions of the same idea)

-- Compares them on a Pareto front (no single-score collapse)
+- Chooses by comparing them on a Pareto front (no single-score collapse, parity enforced)

-- Records the decision as a contract with invariants, rollback plan, and expiry date
+- Executes by recording the decision as a contract with invariants, rollback plan, and verifiable claims

 Who is this for